thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 #### CBOR {#cbor}

 [Concise Binary Object Representation (CBOR)](https://www.rfc-editor.org/rfc/rfc8949) is a data format with a small code footprint, small message size and an extensible interface.
-CBOR is used extensively throughout the Internet Computer as the primary format for data exchange between components within the system.
+CBOR is used extensively throughout the BigFile as the primary format for data exchange between components within the system.

 [cbor.io](https://cbor.io) and [wikipedia.org](https://en.wikipedia.org/wiki/CBOR) contain a lot of helpful background information and relevant tools. [cbor.me](https://cbor.me) in particular, is very helpful for converting between CBOR hex and diagnostic information.